Hawaii School Counselor Certification

 Renewal materials include:

-If you have questions about your renewal application, the best way to contact the Hawaii Teacher Standards Board is to log in to your account and use the Contact HTSB tab to send a message to the licensure department.
+If you have questions about your renewal application, log in to your HTSB account and use the Contact HTSB tab to message the licensure department directly.

 Hawaii School Counselor Certification Through Reciprocity

-The state of Hawaii will review out-of-state applicants who hold a current, valid license.
-To submit an application for consideration of reciprocity licensure, your application materials will include:
+Hawaii will review out-of-state applicants who hold a current, valid license.
+Your application for reciprocity consideration will include:

 • A completed profile and application through the Department of Education website

-• Official transcripts from all colleges/universities you have attended, including transfer credits that led to earned degree.
-Your school counselor preparation program should include a supervised internship/practicum experience and be verifiable as an approved program for the Hawaii Teacher Standards Board.
+• Official transcripts from all colleges and universities attended, including transfer credits that led to your earned degree.
+Your preparation program should include a supervised internship or practicum and be verifiable as an HTSB-approved program.

-• Proof of passing score for the Professional School Counseling exam (ETS 5421) or proof of passing scores from an equivalent exam approved from the licensing state
+• Proof of passing score on the Praxis Professional School Counseling exam (ETS 5422), or passing scores from an equivalent exam approved by your licensing state

-If you need additional assistance with your reciprocity license application, contact the Hawaii Department of Education Office of Talent Management’s Teacher Recruitment at (808) 441-8444.
+For additional help with your reciprocity application, contact the Hawaii Department of Education Office of Talent Management’s Teacher Recruitment at (808) 441-8444.

 Hawaii School Counseling Certification Resources